2024

 Aldrin Gomes, Ph.D.Aldrin Gomes, Ph.D.

-Congratulations to Dr. Aldrin Gomes, who has been awarded the 2021-22 Chancellor's Fellowship for Diversity, Equity and Inclusion.
+Congratulations to Aldrin Gomes, Ph.D., who has been awarded the 2021-22 Chancellor's Fellowship for Diversity, Equity and Inclusion.
 This award is given to Academic Senate or Academic Federation members, who have demonstrated a significant track record of abiding commitment to reducing opportunity gaps for underrepresented students and/or students from underserved communities.

-Dr. Gomes has created a wealth of knowledge about best practices for enhancing the undergraduate and graduate training of students from underrepresented, disabled and low socioeconomic status.
+Gomes has created a wealth of knowledge about best practices for enhancing the undergraduate and graduate training of students from underrepresented, disabled and low socioeconomic status.
 He also serves as principal investigator for the Initiative for Maximizing Student Development program, which identifies and trains underrepresented graduate students to become part of the next generation of research leaders and innovators in biomedical and behavioral sciences.

-Read more about this award here »
+Read more about this award

-Funding to Support with COVID-19-related Caregiving
+Colleen Clancy and Melissa Bauman Receives Funding to Support with COVID-19-related Caregiving

 Colleen Clancy, Ph.D.Colleen Clancy, Ph.D.

-The successful application, “A Novel Program to Identify, Support and Retain Clinical Scientists Impacted by Pandemic Caregiving Challenges”, developed by Colleen Clancy, professor and associate vice chancellor for academic personnel and Melissa Bauman, professor and director of UC Davis Health’s Women in Medicine and Health Sciences, who will serve as co-directors, received funding and program support from the Doris Duke Charitable Foundation its funding partner – the Burroughs Wellcome Fund, to bolster research productivity and allow them to participate in small group, professional development mentoring activities.
+The successful application, “A Novel Program to Identify, Support and Retain Clinical Scientists Impacted by Pandemic Caregiving Challenges”, developed by Colleen Clancy, professor and associate vice chancellor for academic personnel and Melissa Bauman, professor and director of UC Davis Health’s Women in Medicine and Health Sciences, who will serve as co-directors, received funding and program support from the Doris Duke Charitable Foundation, its funding partner – the Burroughs Wellcome Fund, to bolster research productivity and allow them to participate in small group, professional development mentoring activities.
 Congratulations!!

 Researchers at UC Davis may have unlocked function of mysterious structure found on neurons